 When America Magazine was founded in 1909, the Jesuits at America saw themselves as ministering in a country hostile to the Catholic faith and so chose Campion as their patron.

 While it is Campion’s Brag that the saint is best known for, today maybe it is Campion’s turn that can be most relevant for us.
-His wit charm skill took him to great heights, to the very seat of royal power.
+His wit, charm and skill took him to great heights, to the very seat of royal power.
 But then those same gifts led him to a place where, in good conscience, he could not serve the queen.
 He left his place of power for a different kind of power, one that eventually cost him everything.
 He didn’t have to abandon his skills, charm, oratory, he just had to fix them on someplace different.

 In a time of extreme fear and danger for the people of his country, Edmund Campion took himself from a safe remove and gave them his talents, his courage and his life.